atlas604/behavioral-cloning/writeup_report.md

 #### Data Collection

-At this point I decided to record better and cleaner training data to help clone good driving behavior.
+At this point I learned that it was very important record better and cleaner training data to help clone good driving behavior.
 Through many iterations of testing data gathered, I found driving the car at low speeds helps record better angles for steering.
 When driving at maximum speeds (30mph) the car doesn't need to steer as much because it covers much more of the track at a much faster pace.
 It was also important to have very smooth steering on every turn so the model would have better a approach for every curve.
 Using a controller axis to implement steering and throttle was a crucial factor to my success.
+Having too much data going straight would over-train the model to go straight.
+Thus, I believe its more important to have quality which can be replicated with augmentation.
 Laps of the track was recorded clockwise and counterclockwise including laps with recovery steering.

 #### Normalization